Izziboi/How-AirBnB-Faired-in-Seattle-and-Boston-in-2016-2017/README.md

 # How-AirBnB-Fared-in-Seattle-and-Boston-in-2016-2017

+Motivation:

 This work is an assessment of the tourism business of AirBnB in the cities of Seattle and Boston USA 2016-2017, through data analysis.

-Introduction:
+The key motivating factor is the volume of home accommodations listed on AirBnB plaforms.
+The analyst therefore decided to analyze the data to find out more about what goes on in this business in these two chosen cities.

+Repository Files:

 This work used python programs to analyze the data of both cities (Seattle and Boston).
 In this repository, there are the following files: